preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 Related Documents
 *******************
 You can related a published document to other published documents.
-How to do that is described on this page: (Link to be added soon).
+How to do that is described on this page: :doc:`Related Documents </working-with-documents/authoring-controlled-documents/related-documents/index>`.

 Read Receipt Status
 ********************
 This option has to do with the option "Notify people" an author can select when publishing a document.
-See this page for more information: (Link to be added soon).
+See this page for more information: :doc:`Read and Understood - Notify and Read Receipt </working-with-documents/authoring-controlled-documents/read-and-understood/index>`.

 Unpublish
 **********